TheDataMine/the-examples-book/README.md

 ### Search index

 Search is handled by [Meilisearch](https://www.meilisearch.com/).
 For this repository -- the core book -- the following GitHub Action job automatically builds, deploys, and updates the search index.
-The is _no_ additional work that must be done when a change is made to this repository.
+There is _no_ additional work that must be done when a change is made to this repository.

 ```yaml
 name: Deploy to Netlify